 For most professionals the following guidance applies:

 An employee has to be insured in the statutory system, unless his or her revenue exceeds a specific amount.
-By reaching a particular yearly gross income, expats qualify to choose whether to stay in statutory insurance, or to sign-up for a private health insurance scheme.
+By reaching a particular yearly gross income, expats can decide whether to stay in statutory insurance or to sign up for a private health insurance scheme.

-Employers share the burden of health insurance costs with their employees, usually paying half of the insurance; though, employer contribution does have a ceiling limit.
+Employers share the burden of health insurance costs with their employees, usually paying half of the insurance, though employer contribution does have a ceiling.

-A self-employed person or a freelancer is free to choose either a statutory scheme or a private scheme regardless of their annual gross income.
+A self-employed person or a freelancer can select either a statutory or a private scheme, regardless of their annual gross income.
 Though, only those self-employed individuals formerly registered with statutory insurance (as a student, with a company, as a child) can engage in this option once self-employed.
-If you want to check your situation, the best way to do this is to ask your consultant for a status-check.
+If you want to check your situation, the best way is to ask your consultant for a status check.

-Self-employed individuals will also need to be aware of the laws surrounding their status (i.e. Having an employee changes your status).
+Self-employed individuals must also be aware of the laws surrounding their status (i.e. having an employee changes your status).

 Differences between statutory and private insurance